toggledbits/IntesisWMPGateway/README.md

 respectively.

 Note that this variable is not automatically created with the device.
-You will need to create it using the "Create Service" tab in the device's Advanced settings page (not the gateway device--the IntesisBox thermostat-looking device).
+You will need to create it using the "Create Service" tab in the device's Advanced settings tab (not the gateway device--the IntesisBox thermostat-looking device).
 The service name is (copy-paste recommended) `urn:toggledbits-com:serviceId:IntesisWMPDevice1`.

-Each IntesisDevice1 instance may have its own copy of this variable, thus making it possible that the displayed units of each thermostat may be different, as a user may need.
+Each IntesisDevice1 instance may have its own copy of this variable, thus making it possible that the displayed units of each thermostat may be different, as need may require.

-#### IntesisERRSTATUS and IntesisERRCODE ####
+#### Variable: IntesisERRSTATUS and IntesisERRCODE ####

 The plugin will store the values of any `ERRSTATUS` and `ERRCODE` reports from the gateway device.
 Because the meaning of these codes varies from air handler to air handler, the plugin does not act on them, but since they are stored, user-provided scripts could interpret the values and react using specific knowledge of the air handling unit installed.

+The known values for `ERRSTATUS` are "OK", "ERR" or blank/empty.
+The "ERR" string indicates that an error is currently active at the gateway.
+The blank/empty string indicates that the gateway has not made an "ERRSTATUS" or "ERRCODE" report to the plugin and may not be supported (see note below).

 The `ERRCODE` variable will contain a comma-separated list of the last 10 error codes reported.
 It can be safely written to an empty (zero-length) string value ("") if an external facility is used to read and interpret the codes and it needs to mark the errors "handled."

-Note that the IS-IR-WMP-1 gateway does not have two-way communication with the configured air handling device, so these values are not available when using that model gateway, or any future similar model (i.e. models that are not hardwired to the air handler and have two-way communication with it).
+> NOTE: The IS-IR-WMP-1 gateway does not have two-way communication with the configured air handling device, so the error variables are not available when using that model gateway, or any future similar model (i.e. models that are not hardwired to the air handler and have two-way communication with it).

-### Other Services ###
+### Standard Services ###

 In addition to the above services, the IntesisWMPGateway plug-in implements the following "standard" services for thermostats (IntesisDevice1 devices):